glauco-endrigo/glauco-endrigo/README.md

 ### Hi there my name is  Glauco 👋

-I'm an enthusiast of Machine Learning and aspiring Deep Learning Researcher :pencil:.
-Interested in working as a Data Scientist.
-Some API's of Machine Learning I use (TensorFlow, Keras, Pytorch, Scikit-learn) .
+I'm an enthusiast of Machine Learning and aspiring Deep Learning and Analytics.

 ## Programming Languages :computer: